Walter and Andrée de Nottbeck Foundation

 The research began in the early 1970s with a thorough investigation of the microbiology of coastal waters, especially bacteria and yeasts of the open waters.
 During the 1980s the Pelag Project studied the relation between algae and bacteria in the open waters of the northern Baltic Sea.
 More recently research has focused on the role of mixotrophic organisms in the Baltic ecosystem, sea ice organisms, the ecology of shallow coastal waters, the relation between zooplankton and phytoplankton and between planktivorous fish and microorganisms, and cyanobacteria and their influence on the ecosystem.

 In order to strengthen and coordinate the research sponsored by the Foundation, the Foundation has donated funds to the University of Helsinki for a five-year professorship at Tvärminne Zoological Station for five-year periods in 2002-2006, 2007-2011 and 2012-2016.
 The Foundation concluded a new cooperation agreement with the University of Helsinki in September 21, 2016 in order to jointly finance the professorship in the Baltic Sea research for a another five year period.
-In addition, the Foundation finances a tenure track professorship in Baltic Sea biodiversity research.
+In addition, the Foundation finances a tenure track professorship in Baltic Sea biodiversity research since the beginning of 2018.